SmithMack68/Book-of-Buidseachd-frontend/README.md

 ## Installation

-* Fork and clone
+* Fork and clone this repo
-* Bundle install yarn
+* On your terminal, change your directory to the name of the cloned folder (let's say the cloned folder name is 'my-cloned-app')
+    1. cd my-cloned-app
+* Run the following commands in the project directory
+    1. yarn install
+    2. yarn start
+    * This should run the app on port http://localhost:3000 or open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+    (the backend will run on port 3001)
 * Follow directions for backend [https://github.com/SmithMack68/backend]
-* In the project directory, you can run:

 ### `yarn start`
 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.